yutao1024/yutao1024.github.io/_pages/about.md

 # 📖 Educations
 - *2025.09 - Current*, Ph.D.
 Student in Pattern Recognition and Intelligent Systems (Institute of Automation, Chinese Academy of Sciences)
-- *2020.09 - 2025.06*, Bachelor in Computer Science (School of Computer Science and Technology, Harbin Institute of Technology)
+- *2020.09 - 2025.06*, Bachelor in Computer Science and Technology (School of Computer Science and Technology, Harbin Institute of Technology)

 # 💻 Internships
 - *2025.01 - Current*, Kuaishou, Multimodal Understanding and Application Group, China.